monika6my/Uncertainty-Visualisation-in-Stock-Prediction/README.md

 # Uncertainty-Visualisation-for-Stock-Prediction
-This repository contains the code for LSTM model for predicting stock prices of the company "Google".
-As mentioned in the project report, 3 models (Multilayer Perceptron, LSTM, CNN) were developed for stock prices prediction and, furthermore, uncertainty values were calculated for the predicted prices.
+This repository contains the code for an LSTM model built for predicting stock prices of the company "Google", and the report describes the 3 models (Multilayer Perceptron, LSTM, CNN) which were devleoped for solving the same problem.

-The models have been tested on "Google", "Amazon" and "Facebook" stock price databases.
-In the report, training and testing of all models on "Amazon" database has been discussed along with the results and uncertainty calculation.
-Uncertainty Visualisation Graphs are also attached in the report.
-The designs for the models are explained in the report as well.
+For experimentation, the models were separately trained and tested to predict the stock prices of comapnies - Google, Amazon and Facebook.

 The application of the project lies in uncertainty visualisation which can be useful for investors to make decisions for stock purchanse and stock selling.

+The uncertainty calculation is discussed in the report, and it also contains the visualisation graphs.